dboonz/python_intro_lab/README.md

+**Introduction into Python as given by Dirk during the ISI-Jena workshop**

+This repository contains the presentation that I used.
+It should be possible to read the ipynb file by simply clicking on it.

+If you would like to add some notes, let me know and I'll give you write rights.

+Note on using my libraries: The libraries that I showed are in a different repository.
+If you would like to have access, please let me know and I'll arrange it for you.

+Enjoy!
+Dirk

+**Below is an introductio into using Git, a version control system.**

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.